DickinsonCollege/FarmData2/INSTALL.md

 5. Confirm that you "trust the authors of the files in this folder", if asked.
 6. Choose "Explorer" from the "View" menu to see the `FarmData2` file tree.

-If you are using your own VSCode or VSCodium installation on your host OS your can refer to the [docker/dev/Dockerfile](docker/dev/Dockerfile) file for information about the VSCodium extensions that are being used by the FarmData2 development environment.
+Note: You can also choose to use VSCode or VSCodium on your host machine (Mac, Windows, Linux) to edit the contents of the FarmData2 repository that you cloned.
+The FarmData2 repository is mounted from your host machine into the development container.
+Thus, editing these files on the host machine is equivalent to editing them in the development container.
+If you are using VSCode or VSCodium on your host OS your can refer to the [docker/dev/Dockerfile](docker/dev/Dockerfile) file for information about the VSCodium extensions that are being used by the FarmData2 development environment.

 ### Stopping and Starting FarmData2 ###